Immigration Health Surcharge or IHS is the UK healthcare charge that non-EEA migrants need to pay as part of their immigration application process.

 At Edmans & Co, our immigration lawyers would be happy to assist you with making your complete immigration application.
 Contact us today.

 How to Pay IHS?

 You will need to pay the Immigration Health Surcharge as part of your immigration application.

 This is usually at the time of the booking if you are applying online or through a premium service centre.

-If you are making an application using post, you will need to pay the IHS online and get an IHS reference number to enter on your application form.
+If you are making an application using post, you will need to pay the IHS online and get an Immigration Health Surcharge reference number to enter on your application form.